 Secondly, building muscle is not only about training but also about nutrition.
-Get a good diet with good amount of calories and protein.
-Remember that if you want to build muscle you need to be in calorie surplus.
-If you don't execute this requirement it doesn't matter whether you train with barbell or with bodyweight you won't build muscle.
-Also remember that muscle is built slowly so don't rush the process or you'll get fat.
+Get a good diet with decent amount of calories and protein.
+Remember, if you want to build muscle, you need to be in calorie surplus.
+If you don’t execute this requirement, it doesn’t matter whether you train with barbell or with bodyweight you won’t build muscle.
+Also remember that muscle is built slowly, so don’t rush the process or you’ll get fat.

 Yes, bodyweight strength training is not the fastest way to build muscle.
 But remember sustainability?
-If you got all your muscle with barbell training that's great but you'll need to train like that forever to sustain it.
-This means either your own weights or gym memberships.
-Calisthenics free you from this.
+If you got all your muscle with barbell training, that’s great, but you’ll need to train like that forever to sustain it.
+This means that you’ll need either your own weights or gym memberships.
+Calisthenics set you free from this.
 Body built with calisthenics will be sustainable to your grey hairs.
-But if you're cheap bastard that wants just look and fast then you probably shouldn't dedicate yourself to calisthenics.
+However, if you’re cheap bastard that wants just look and fast, then you probably shouldn’t dedicate yourself to calisthenics.